 Figure’s legend should contain a brief title for the whole figure and continue with a short explanation of each part and also the symbols used (no more than 100 words).
-All figures must be sent in color (no more than 6 Figurers and Tables) and also in GIF or JPEG format with 300 dpi resolutions.
+All figures must be prepared based on cell journal’s guideline in color (no more than 6 Figurers and Tables) and also in GIF or JPEG format with 300 dpi resolutions.

 It should emphasize the present findings and the variations or similarities with other researches done by other researchers.
 The detailed results should not be repeated in the discussion again.
 Emphasize the new and important aspects of the study.

 It emphasizes the new and important aspects of the study.
 All conclusions are justified by the results of the study.
 It must be mentioned whether the hypothesis mentioned in the article is true, false or no conclusions can be derived.

 This part should include a statement thanking those who contributed substantially with work relevant to the study.
 It should include persons who provided technical help, writing assistance and name of departments that provided only general support.
 You must mention financial support in the study.
 Otherwise; write this sentence "There is no financial support in this study. " .

 Any conflict of interest (financial or otherwise) and sources of financial support must be listed in the Acknowledgements.
 It includes providers of supplies and services from a commercial organization.
 Any commercial affiliation must be disclosed, regardless of providing the funding or not.

 The references must be written based on the Vancouver style.
 Thus the references are cited numerically in the text and listed in the bibliography by the order of their appearance.
 The titles of journals should be abbreviated according to the style used in the list of Journals Indexed in PubMed.
 Write surname and initials of all authors when there are six or less.
 In the case of seven or more authors, the names of first six authors followed by “et al.” should be listed.
 The reference of information must be based on the following order: